5 min read

 Recognize there is a problem

 To solve any problem, you must first recognize there is a problem.
-To start, take a critical look at how employees interact and note any toxic work environment signals you see.
+To start, take a critical look at how employees interact and note any red flags and toxic work environment signals you see.
 Next, explore the behaviors, actions, or beliefs underpinning problematic work culture and environment.

 Get an understanding of what’s working and what's not